Office Systems Technology

 in Science or Associate in Applied Science

-The goal of the associate in science degree program in the Office Management Technology Specialization is to enable students to gain the general knowledge of computer software, office systems, accounting, and human resources necessary in managing todays automated offices.
-Career paths include jobs such as administrative assistant, executive assistant, and general office manager.
+The goal of the associate in science degree program in the Medical Office Systems Specialization is to prepare students to work in various medical offices.
+Career paths include jobs such as medical secretary, medical transcriber (with additional credentials), administrative assistant, and medical office manager.

-Students are advised to complete the Office Management Technology Specialization certificate program before beginning the associate in science program.
-All credits earned in that certificate program may be applied to this associates program.
+Students are advised to complete the Medical Office Systems Specialization certificate program before beginning the associate in science program.
+All credits earned in that certificate program may be applied to this related associates degree program.

 NOTE: Students have two degree alternatives in this program: The associate in science (A.S.) and the associate in applied science (A.A.S.).
 If you intend to pursue further education at the university level, you should enroll in the A.S. option.
 If you intend to go directly to work after completing your associates degree, consider the A.A.S.
 While the A.A.S. will not provide you with the transfer benefits of the A.S., the A.A.S. will provide you with the skills required to begin working in the field immediately upon graduation.
 If you are unsure of which option is best for you, please see an advisor for further counseling.

 The following is a presentation of required courses in recommended course groupings for this program.
 These groupings are only a suggested guide, and there is no requirement to follow these precisely.
 The availability of courses, the students testing and academic performance and other factors may alter the students actual course completion sequence.
 Students of this program may register for courses in any grouping as long as the student has met any prerequisites for the course.

 (First term load for full-time students; 2-4 terms for part-time students.)

 Course Grouping Two

 Course Grouping Three

 ACG 2021 Financial Accounting